lawnsea/jssummit-front-end-optimization/slides/theory.md

 This is the hard part: getting performance data from the browser to a server for later analysis.
 There are three broad approaches to the problem:

-- Fully-hosted (Google Analytics, splunk, e.g.)
+- Fully-hosted (Google Analytics, Splunk, e.g.)
 - Self-hosted off the shelf software (statsd, e.g.)
 - Roll your own